yuyehara/GEOG489/GEOG489_2017spring_syllabus.md

 All labs will be done in computer.
 We will set up an account for every student in the computer lab.
 The software to be used is **ArcGIS 10, its extensions (such as spatial analyst and 3D analyst), and some open-source packages (e.g. GDAL) for specific applications.**

 Students need to submit lab reports for each lab.
-The lab report should be in **Microsoft Word** or **pdf** file format and submitted to Laulima.
+The lab report should be in **Microsoft Word** or **PDF** file format and submitted to Laulima.
 Lab instructions will contain numbered questions to be answered and very specific deliverables in terms of maps, tables and graphs.

 ###Course Project
 For the course project topics, you can select from a set of suggested projects, or expand on an existing lab assignment, or even develop your own project.